To Be Like Jesus (I Peter 2:21-24)

 There is a battle for me to fight, a trial for me to endure, a service for me to perform and a cross for me to bear.
 I cannot serve God without self-sacrifice and self-denial.
 When Christ was on the cross, bearing our sins, He set before us an example of willing obedience to our heavenly Father.
 Our Saviour willingly obeyed His Father’s will, even unto death (Isaiah 50:5-7).
 This is the way we must serve God.
 God will never accept any gift, any worship or any service, unless it comes from a willing heart (II Corinthians 8:12).

 The cross also shows us our Lord’s dedication and perseverance.
 He not only agreed to bear our sins and promised to die for us; He actually did it.
 Even before the world was created, God’s plan was for us to be, “conformed to the image of his Son” (Romans 8:29).
-God did not save us solely to allow us to go to Heaven, though of course that is a wonderful and undeserved blessing.
+God did not save us solely to allow us to go to Heaven, although of course, that is a wonderful and undeserved blessing.
 God also saved us so that we could go into the world just as Jesus did and point men and women to Him.
 God intends for us to be walking in the footsteps of Jesus Christ as we go through this world.

-We have been called to take the name of Jesus and identify with Him, even if that involves suffering for our faith.
+We have been called to take the name of Jesus and identify with Him even if that involves suffering for our faith.
 Jesus has given us the example to follow, and we are instructed to walk in His way.
 If we are to imitate the life of Jesus, then we must be led by Him.
 It is difficult to imitate your life after someone that you are never around or know nothing about.
-If we are to live for Jesus, in a way that pleases Him, we must allow Him to guide our lives.
+If we are to live for Jesus in a way that pleases Him, we must allow Him to guide our lives.
 We must allow Him to be the Shepherd of our souls and heed His voice.
 Jesus has made provision for us.
 He suffered all that He did so that we might live through Him.
-Our only hope is to keep our eyes upon the Jesus and follow Him.
+Our only hope is to keep our eyes upon Jesus and follow Him.

 God requires dedication and perseverance from all who follow Christ.
 Our Lord’s death upon the cross also sets before us an example of real love and patient submission to the will of God.
 Jesus set a high standard for living.
-Not one person has ever achieved His level of perfection, nor can we, but we must strive for that perfection daily.
+Not one person has ever achieved His level of perfection, nor can we.
+But we must strive for that perfection daily.
 If the Lord has spoken to you about specific areas in your life, why not come and get those things settled before Him.
 The Lord is waiting to help you if you will only come to Him.